-With the Virgin Money High Flyer on the other hand, you need to spend a total of $9,000 in the first 3 months just to receive the full bonus.
-That much spend in a short span of time can be very challenging for most families unless of course a big ticket spend is on the horizon.
+With the Virgin Money High Flyer on the other hand, you need to spend a total of $9,000 in the first 3 months just to receive majority of the bonus (75,000 points) and then wait for your first year anniversary before the additional 25,000 points is credited to your account.
+That much initial spend in a short span of time can be very challenging for most families unless of course a big ticket spend is on the horizon.

 - St.George Amplify Signature – Amplify Rewards – up to 200,000 Amplify Points